Job Support Scheme

 Job Support Scheme for closed business premises

 The main features concerning the level of support being extended to businesses is set out earlier in this article.
-The extension to the Scheme will support any business that is required to close its premises, which includes restriction to deliver and collection only services from those premises.
+The extension to the Scheme announced on 13 October 2020 will support any business that is required to close its premises, which includes restriction to deliver and collection only services from those premises.
 The extension will only apply to businesses legally required to close their premises as a direct consequence of local or national restrictions.

 The extension to the Scheme will not apply to any of the following businesses, even though they will potentially be affected by further lockdown restrictions: